Surgical access to the maxillary sinus is usually possible via a minimally invasive endoscopic approach through the nose or the oral vestibule.

 Maxillary sinus surgery

 This close proximity means that, when teeth are removed in the upper jaw, the oral cavity and maxillary sinus may be linked (oroantral communication).
-If this connection is not closed directly, wound-healing disorders may occur, as may subsequently a chronic inflammation of the maxillary sinus.
+If this connection is not sealed, wound-healing disorders may occur, as may subsequently a chronic inflammation of the maxillary sinus.
 In more severe cases it is even possible that fluids or food may enter the maxillary sinus and hence the nose.
 An oroantral communication should therefore always be closed by means of a minor surgical procedure.

 Initial therapy for a maxillary sinus inflammation is antibiotic treatment with, if necessary, irrigation to treat the acute inflammation in the sinus and thus alleviate the acute symptoms.
 The cause should then be remedied in between episodes of inflammation.
 An accurate diagnosis is required here, as lasting freedom from symptoms will come only when the cause of the inflammation is permanently removed.